 Brooklyn Office Space for Rent

-With more than 2.6 million residents, Brooklyn is the most populous New York City borough, and famous for its music, art, culture, literature, cinema, and style.
+With more than 2.7 million residents, Brooklyn is the most populous New York City borough.
+It would be the nation’s third most populous city—if it were a city.
+It actually used to be a city until 1898, when it joined the City of New York as a borough.
+Brooklyn, named after the Dutch village “Breukelen,” contains iconic NYC destinations Coney Island, the Brooklyn Bridge, and Prospect Park.
+It is famous for its music, art, culture, literature, cinema, and style.
 Though historically a residential borough offering blue-collar work, the past two decades have transformed Brooklyn into a thriving hub for entrepreneurs, technology startups, advertising and design agencies, inpatient care, manufacturers, and local artists.

 Brooklyn Office Space for Rent | By the Numbers

 |Office space for lease||Class A||Class B|

 |South Brooklyn Waterfront||$33||$26|